JayRothenberger/Portfolio/Basic Node Http Server/Readme.txt

 index.html: A basic login page with a draggable login form.

 user.html: A stubbed page served after the user logs in.

+NOTE: the node modules: express, mysql, url, body-parser, path, are all required for this application, but are not included in the folder.